ErykaN/MASSIVE/README.md

 Ensure you have the following dependencies installed:
 - Download Python 3.x : Click on the following link to download Python https://www.python.org/
-- Download an IDE environment that well suites you i.e PyCharm https://www.jetbrains.com/help/pycharm/installation-guide.html#silent
+- Download an IDE Development that well suites you i.e PyCharm https://www.jetbrains.com/help/pycharm/installation-guide.html#silent
 - Setup an environment using either pip or you can use Anaconda, which will automatically create an environment for you.
 Click the following link to download Anaconda https://www.anaconda.com/download
 - Make sure to set the Python interpreter as the environment you will be using for this project
 - Pandas: You can install it using pip with